Carina Curto: Awards and personal life

 Curto has been the recipient of numerous grants and awards, including becoming a Woodrow Wilson National Fellow and an Alfred Sloan Research Fellow.
 Additionally, in 2012, Curto was named a UNL Academic Star.
 In 2021 she was named a Simons Fellow in Mathematics.

 In March 2018, the American Mathematical Society, AMS, included Curto in a list of 27 female mathematicians in honour of Women's History Month, publishing a profile of her in the AMS Notices journal.

 Throughout her years as a mathematician, Curto has taken part in many events and boards to promote women in mathematics.
 This includes being involved with the Women In Math club at UNL and being part of the Nebraska Conference for Undergraduate Women in Mathematics, NCUWM, organizing committee.

 Curto is also an amateur tennis player.
 In 1995, when at high school, she became the Double State Champion.
 Furthermore, in 1996-1997 she was the Varsity Letter Winner for Women's tennis at Harvard.

-Curto lives in State College with her husband and two children.